 - Size of your payroll: Since Workers’ Compensation helps pay an employee’s wages while they’re unable to work for a work-related injury or illness, higher wages usually mean higher Workers’ Comp costs to cover lost wages.

-- Your history of claims: If you have a history of having Workers’ Compensation claims, then an insurance company has to presume that you will continue to have similar claims and therefore it makes you a bit more risky to insure.
+- Your history of claims: If you have a history of having Workers’ Compensation claims, then an insurance company has to presume that you will continue to have similar claims and therefore it makes you more risky to insure.